Be entered to win a LEGO® Education BricQ Motion Prime Set

 How has your work promoted student skill development?

+Students have been inspired by her commitment to generating new interdisciplinary knowledge on ways in which tourism can play a key role in sustainable development by stimulating local economies, conserving the environment, developing people and changing lives.
 Her effective leadership of complex projects and her extensive network of strategic partners across over 50 destinations are evidence of her commitment to inclusivity, global perspective and confidence in successfully operating in complex and multi-cultural settings and the ability to thrive as an expert committed to the achievement of the United Nations SDGs in all that she does.
+Learners benefit from Prof. Novelli’s applied research informed teaching and learning practice, which brings real world views, case studies and firsthand experiences from the field into the ‘classroom’.

 How might this be a useful model for others?

-Prof. Novelli distinguishes herself for her ‘leadership by example’ and inclusive approach and excellence in facilitating research skills development of others.
+Prof. Novelli distinguishes herself for her ‘leadership by example’ and inclusive approach and excellence in facilitating research and operational skills development of others.
 While her creative and proactive mindset has enabled her to identify opportunities and facilitate strategic collaborations in wider local, national, and international business settings, her supportive and inclusive approach have inspired many and fostered effective research culture beyond her immediate place of work.